 Since its inception, TGGF has directly touched thousands of veterans’ lives through a multitude of battlefield programs, organized programs to national and international destinations, and other activities.
 Founded in 2004, TGGF is the only non-profit organization devoted to helping veterans return to their battlefields and enabling closure of their war experiences while at the same time educating youth about key war events and their relevance.
 TGGF determined that veterans would benefit greatly from the opportunity to return to a foreign battlefield and to find some measure of closure.
 TGGF identified the need to provide financial assistance to veterans to make these journeys, as well as program organization and guiding.
-Since 2004, TGGF has provided over 1176 scholarships to American, Canadian, British, German and Australian war veterans to their foreign battlefields, and 185 scholarships to college students since July 2009.

 The Greatest Generations Foundation (TGGF) is a non-profit International organization dedicated to promoting recognition and respect for war veterans of past and current conflicts while enhancing historical education for today’s youth and tomorrow’s leaders.
 We work to ensure that the honor and sacrifice of these veterans is never forgotten, nor that the value of their deeds be allowed to disappear into the annals of history.

 The Greatest Generations Foundation is dedicated to honoring the sacrifices of veterans and ensuring that their legacies are recorded and retold in perpetuity to future generations.

 - Duty – Just as our veterans answered their nation’s call of duty, we believe it is our duty to preserve their stories for future generations.

 - Honor – We believe that our veterans deserve to be honored by all those they liberated and protected.

 - Sacrifice – Our veterans have sacrificed so much to secure our liberties and safety, and deserve to be remembered for those sacrifices.